gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 - Once the limit of the transmitter's power is reached the only way to increase the energy received is to increase the signal duration, which narrows the bandwidth (the signal duration is inversely proportional to the bandwidth of a signal) and the authors expected this to result in the use of highly monochromatic (narrow band) signals for interstellar communication.

 ### Microwave window
-There is a window in the electromagnetic spectrum that is subject to the least noise from the galactic and universal background radiationo as well as the least quantum noise and the least absorption by Earth's atmosphere.
+There is a window in the electromagnetic spectrum that is subject to the least noise from the galactic and universal background radiation as well as the least quantum noise and the least absorption by Earth's atmosphere.
 This window lies between 1 and 100 GHz i.e. in the microwave region of the spectrum.

 The authors noted that the noise from the host star does not pose a serious problem for detecting microwaves with antennas up to 10 km in diameter and for stars beyond 10 light years.
 The report gives temperature values (table 5.2) for the quiet and active sun, which were missing from the [Cocconi and Morrison paper][cocconi-morrison-1959-notes] {% cite  Cocconi1959  %}, which used similar equations to calculate a similar optimum frequency of interstellar communication.